ezsystems/commerce-documentation/docs/guide/page.md

 # Pages

-eZ Commerce adds the following blocks for the Page Builder:
+eZ Commerce adds the following blocks to the Page Builder:

 - Last viewed items - list of products recently viewed by the current user
 - Bestsellers - list of bestsellers for a given product category